-Recital (1) CRD III1 Excessive and imprudent risk-taking in the banking sector has led to the failure of individual financial institutions and systemic problems in Member States and globally.
-While the causes of such risk-taking are many and complex, there is agreement by among supervisors and regulatory bodies, including the G20 and the Committee of European Banking Supervisors (CEBS), that the inappropriate remuneration structures of some financial institutions have been a contributory factor.
+Recital (1) CRD III Excessive and imprudent risk-taking in the banking sector has led to the failure of individual financial institutions and systemic problems in Member States and globally.
+While the causes of such risk-taking are many and complex, there is agreement by supervisors and regulatory bodies, including the G-20 and the Committee of European Banking Supervisors (CEBS), that the inappropriate remuneration structures of some financial institutions have been a contributory factor.
 Remuneration policies which give incentives to take risks that exceed the general level of risk tolerated by the institution can undermine sound and effective risk management and exacerbate excessive risk-taking behaviour.
-The internationally agreed and endorsed principles of the Financial Stability Board for sound compensation practices are, therefore, of particular importance.
+The internationally agreed and endorsed Financial Stability Board (FSB) Principles for Sound Compensation Practices (the FSB principles) are therefore of particular importance.

-Recital (2) CRD III

-Directive 2006/48/EC of the European Parliament and of the Council of 14 June 2006 relating to the taking up and pursuit of the business of credit institutions requires credit institutions to have arrangements, strategies, processes and mechanisms in place to manage the risks to which they are exposed.
+Recital (2) CRD III Directive 2006/48/EC of the European Parliament and of the Council of 14 June 2006 relating to the taking up and pursuit of the business of credit institutions requires credit institutions to have arrangements, strategies, processes and mechanisms to manage the risks to which they are exposed.
 By virtue of Directive 2006/49/EC of the European Parliament and of the Council of 14 June 2006 on the capital adequacy of investment firms and credit institutions, that requirement applies to investment firms within the meaning of Directive 2004/39/EC of the European Parliament and of the Council of 21 April 2004 on markets in financial instruments.
 Directive 2006/48/EC requires competent authorities to review those arrangements, strategies, processes and mechanisms, and to determine whether the own funds held by the credit institution or investment firm concerned ensure a sound management and coverage of the risks to which the institution or firm is or might be exposed.
 That supervision is carried out on a consolidated basis in relation to banking groups, and includes financial holding companies and affiliated financial institutions in all jurisdictions.

-Recital (13) CRD III The principles regarding sound remuneration policies set out in Commission Recommendation of 30 April 2009 on remuneration policies in the financial services sector are consistent with and complement the principles of this Directive.
+Recital (13) CRD III The principles regarding sound remuneration policies set out in the Commission Recommendation of 30 April 2009 on remuneration policies in the financial services sector are consistent with and complement the principles set out in this Directive.